AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/entity-rel-diag.md

 >
 >`customer\_entity.entity\_id` does not equal `sales\_flat\_order.entity\_id`.
 The first can be thought of as a `customer\_id` and the second can be thought of as an `order\_id.`

-Within [!DNL MBI], if the path between these two tables does not exist, you can [create the path](../data-warehouse-mgr/create-paths-calc-columns.md) within the Data Warehouse tab.
+Within [!DNL Commerce Intelligence], if the path between these two tables does not exist, you can [create the path](../data-warehouse-mgr/create-paths-calc-columns.md) within the Data Warehouse tab.
 When you are ready to create the path, it is defined as follows:

 ![](../../assets/SFO___CE_path.png)